mskcc/cmoflow_facets_cwl/README.md

 # Usage

 Prerequisite: You can run this CWL as-is using `cwltool` (if you have Docker) or `cwltool --singularity` (assuming you have `singularity` installed), but they will run locally.
-If you want to submit jobs to the JUNO cluster, we recommend using `cwltoil`; go to https://github.com/mskcc/cwl_run_scripts_juno - and follow the installation and run the basic bash script which streamlines that process.
+If you want to submit jobs to the JUNO cluster, we recommend using `cwltoil`; go to https://github.com/mskcc/cwl_run_scripts_juno - and follow the installation steps.

 1. Clone this repo and all its submodules to your working directory.